 The logistic arrangement referred to in previous issues of the Year Book continues to apply.
-Loans are now obtained on an annual basis.
+No new credits are being arranged.

 Reserve and Citizen Forces

 Citizen and Reserve Forces may be called out by proclamation for continuous full-time service in a "Time of Defence Emergency".
 The particular circumstances giving rise to the proclamation of a time of defence emergency could be varied, but would occur in a situation where the Regular Forces needed the full-time support of the Citizen and Reserve Forces in hostilities short of general war.